JonStargaryen/protein.modeling.workbench/README.md

 defined atoms or residues from the structure

 ## Model Persistance
 Defines CRUD-operations for the model.
-It depends on a running MongoDB server.
+Depends on a running MongoDB server.

 ## Reconstruction
 Can reconstruct protein structures in small steps.
 Typically, predicted contacts are used to compose a distance matrix which describes the distances between all CA atoms of a structure.
 These information is the foundation of the reconstruction process consisting of multiple steps: